 Dyson is also extremely clever.
 The lack of manufacturing and engineering talent has weighed on his own company.
 Having a steady stream of 25 new engineers each year will surely go a long way to help boost his own business.

 The Dyson Institute of Technology is scheduled to open in 2017 and will be located on the Dyson Campus in Malmesbury, southwest England which was just recently expanded.
 James Dyson is also said to be investing $18.8 million into the development of the university over the next five years.
+So if you’re struggling on deciding where you want to attend for your future education, take into account all the information about the graduate school process.

 “Engineering is at the heart of Dyson.
 The Dyson Institute of Technology will teach the next generation of engineering enthusiasts.
 It’s for people with a passion for solving problems and fascination for how things work.”
 A statement taken from Dysoninstitute.com.
 The university is now taking applications but we won’t be able to see the impact this innovative educational institution will have on the UK engineering workforce for at least a few years.